 The Room’s Lighting

 Another factor that’s massively essential to your hamster’s sleeping schedule is the room’s lighting.
-Hamsters are routine based creatures that could benefit from having the room darkened during their sleep sessions.
+Hamsters are routine-based creatures that could benefit from having the room darkened during their sleep sessions.

-But since their routine based creatures, the lights being flicked on and off at random points throughout the day could cause some problems.
+But since their routine-based creatures, the lights being flicked on and off at random points throughout the day could cause some problems.
 It could be increasing detrimental to their sleeping schedules, especially, during the day.

-Which is why a room that’s able to offer them lights being turned off could do wonders in creating a nurturing habitat.
+This is why a room that’s able to offer them lights being turned off could do wonders in creating a nurturing habitat.
 But again, make sure you keep the lights off or on during the same portions of each day; this will allow your hamster to adjust their sleep schedules around the room’s lighting.

 Ability to Keep a Stable Temperature

 Hamsters have a proclivity to get overheated or too cold rather quickly.
 Both of these scenarios can cause a heap of issues you don’t want to deal with as a hamster owner.
 These issues obviously mean you must keep these little creatures away from windows and direct sunlight.